PeterKellett/project-4/README.md

 2. Change the SECRET_KEY setting in setting.py to read it from the os environment Config Vars
 3. Set the DEBUG flag to True only if DEVELOPMENT is in the environment

 # AWS
-1. Create a new AWS s3 bucket
+1. Create a new AWS s3 bucket to store static and media files.

 ## Configure bucket settings
 1. In Properties, turn on Static website hosting.